When Is It Hurricane Season in Texas?

 Spoiler alert, homes on the Gulf Coast are expected to face most of the highest flood risks during hurricane season and all year long.

 Note: Flood insurance policies have 30-day waiting periods in Texas.
 This means the longer you wait, the more you are exposing yourself to the risk of flooding without protection.
-It is important that homeowners secure appropriate flood coverage for their homes ahead of time to avoid coverage gaps.
+Homeowners must secure appropriate flood coverage for their homes ahead of time to avoid coverage gaps.

 Auto Insurance